News

-Imagine a world where you don’t need to install solar panels on your own roof to benefit from clean, renewable energy.
-Thanks to Iberdrola’s Energy Communities in Spain, this is now a reality!
-Homeowners can enjoy affordable solar power from panels installed on nearby rooftops – with no upfront costs and no long-term commitments.
-Even if you live within 2 km of a solar-powered home, you can join the movement and become a solar neighbor.
+Thanks to Iberdrola’s Energy Communities, homeowners can now enjoy affordable solar power from panels installed on nearby rooftops – no upfront costs, no long-term commitments.
+Even if you live within 2 km of a solar-powered home, you can become a solar neighbor and be part of Iberdrola’s shared solar energy movement.

-– Free solar panel installation on rooftops
+Free solar panel installation on rooftops

-– Homeowners get priority access to clean energy
+Homeowners get priority access to clean energy

-– Nearby residents (within 2 km) can also subscribe and benefit
+Nearby residents (within 2 km) can also subscribe and benefit

 Want to see how decentralized energy is revolutionizing the way we power our homes?
 Explore DECENT.EC to learn how blockchain, smart grids and energy communities are creating a more efficient, transparent, and accessible energy future.